AdityaS1426/DebugDataBandits/README.md

 BUY - Buy a car.

 RET - Return a car.

-## For the Bank
+## How to Use the Bank
-Should give you options of whether one wants to create, display, or select account Press 1 - Create Account
+The program should give you options of whether one wants to create, display, or select an account.
+Press 1 - Create Account

 Press 2 - Display Account

 Press 3 - Select Account

 Press 4 - Exit

-If you choose to Select Account, you must type in the Account id number as listed in the "Display Account" Section After you select Account
+If you choose to Select Account, you must type in the Account ID number as listed in the "Display Account" section.

+After you select Account

 Press 1 - Deposit

-Press 2 - Withdraw (Can only be done if there's money in the account) Press 3 - Get Balance
+Press 2 - Withdraw (Can only be done if there's money in the account.)

+Press 3 - Get Balance